MinuteManReserve/mmr-core/README.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a ionx-Qt executable will be built by default.
+Once these are installed, they will be found by configure and a mmr-Qt executable will be built by default.

 Notes
 -----
-The release is built with GCC and then "strip xiond" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip mmrd" to strip the debug symbols, which reduces the executable size by about 90%.